amigavision/AmigaVision/content/distro/MegaAGS-Extras.md

 ## Custom MiSTer background image

-A rendering of a classic wood-paneled teenager's room with an Amiga monitor, joystick and some computer manuals and floppies as a frame for the MiSTer menu.
+A rendering of a classic wood-paneled teenager's room with the legendary Commodore 1084 monitor, joystick and some computer manuals and floppies as a frame for the MiSTer menu.
 Drop `menu.png` into to the root of your MiSTer file system for maximum nostalgia when booting up your device.
 Rendering by Ralf Ostertag (2010), licensed under Creative Commons.

 ## Custom fonts for the MiSTer OSD